Purchased With His Own Blood (Acts 20:28)

 to feed the church of God, which He hath purchased with His own blood.”

-This is another verse (Acts 20:28) is another passage of scripture that many Trinitarians, and many of us who have been classified as “Oneness” (UPC, PAW, Apostolic, Pentecostal, etc…) have historically promoted in reference to Jesus as God.
-We sometimes ask others the question; “When did God have blood?” then proclaim the answer to be “When He came as Jesus Christ”.
+(Acts 20:28) is another passage of scripture that many Trinitarians, and many of us who classify ourselves as “Oneness” (UPC, PAW, Apostolic, Pentecostal, etc…) have historically promoted in reference to Jesus as God.
+We sometimes ask others the question; “When did God have blood?” then proclaim the answer to be “When God came to earth as the infant Jesus Christ.”